Prvdnx/prvdnx/README.md

 <!-- https://readme-typing-svg.demolab.com/demo/ -->

 I'm a dabbler in code and a 42 graduate currently pursuing the advanced core curriculum at 42 Bangkok.
 I'm passionate about new technologies and innovative solutions.
-I'm also actively seeking on-site/remote work and internship opportunities.
+I'm also actively seeking internship and on-site/remote work opportunities.

 - 🔭 I’m currently diving deep into mobile/web development with JS frameworks and others, as well as web hosting.
 - 🌱 Expanding my knowledge of C (and C++) for embedded systems and firmware development.
 - 👯 I’m open to collaborate on projects
 - 📫 Do not hesitate to reach out if you have any questions or suggestions.
-- ⚡ Fun fact: I'm something of a Cybersecurity enthusiast.
+- ⚡ Fun fact: I'm something of a Cybersecurity enthusiast myself.

 <br><h2 align="left">💻 Tech Stack</h2>